TechOctopus/websockets-game-vavjs/ask.md

 - Do we need email field in login form?
 - Is that ok that login && email are unique and can not be changed?
 - Can i use [uuid](https://www.npmjs.com/package/uuid)?
+- Can i have src folder in my project?